hphelion/documentation/commercial/GA1/ceph/commenrcial.ceph-helion-openstack-ceph-hp-helion-openstack-cinder-storage.md

 Once the cinder service is restarted you can create a volume.

-#####Create a volume
+####Creating a Volume

 There are two ways to create a volume:

-* Horizon UI dashboard (**how to create from volume in horizon UI is similar to the one which we create for normal volume?if so we can give a link,else we need steps?**)
+1. * Horizon UI Dashboard
-* Using CLI from the overcloud controller node running the ceph client
+1. * Using the CLI from the overcloud controller node running the Ceph client

 **Using the Horizon UI Dashboard**

 You can use the HP Helion OpenStack Dashboard to work with the Cinder service.
-<**need to rewrite as per horizon?
+<**[[need to rewrite as per horizon?
 Need access**>

-To back up the volume from Horizon, perform the following steps:
+To backup the volume from Horizon, perform the following steps:

 1. Click on the **More** menu next to your volume and choose **Create Backup**.
 2. Enter in the required information in the next screen and click **Create Backup**.

+Required Fields:

-3. Required Fields: Backup Name - choose a name for your backup
+Backup Name - choose a name for your backup

 Optional Fields:

-Description - you can enter in a description here
+Description - enter a description here.

-Container Name - If no container name is provided, a default container named volumebackups will be provisioned for you.
-Backups will be the same size as the volume they originate from.
+Container Name - If no container name is provided, a default container named `volumebackups` will be provisioned for you.
+Backups will be the same size as the source volume.

 **Using the CLI**

-To create a volume using command-line interface (CLI) execute the following command from the overcloud controller node running the ceph client
+To create a volume using the command-line interface (CLI) run the following command from the overcloud controller node running the Ceph client:

 	Cinder create -display-name <name of the volume> <volume size>